awordforthat/graphing-demo/README.md

      - `requests`
 4. Run each demo from the command line, e.g. `python matplotlib_demo.py`

+## Troubleshooting Install

+- On some (all?)
+OSX computers, `wxPython` fails to install with a message like "C compiler cannot create executables".
+A workaround for this is to use a different graphics backend for `matplotlib`.
+To do this, manually install PyQt5 (`pip install PyQt5`), and in `matplotlib_demo.py`, see the comment about switching `WxAgg` for `PyQt5`.

 ## Data

 The data was sourced from [Kaggle](https://www.kaggle.com/shadowtime2000/dungeons-dragons?select=monsters.csv) and mostly processed with pandas.